Ecstasy Addiction and Rehabilitation

 - Neglecting family and other important personal obligations

-If you notice these symptoms, it is time to get help.
+If you notice any of these ecstasy side effects, it is time to get help.

 Ecstasy Rehab and Recovery

 Ecstasy is addictive, and people who develop a problem with this powerful stimulant usually need help quitting.
-At 12 Keys Rehab, our experienced staff members are well qualified to treat all aspects of addiction.
+At 12 Keys Rehab, our experienced staff members are well qualified to treat all aspects of ecstasy addiction and the side effects that come with it.
 When you enroll in our ecstasy rehab, you’ll benefit from round-the-clock care in a small, comfortable and supportive environment.
-Our counselors know exactly what you’re going through, because they were once addicted themselves.
+Our counselors know exactly what you’re going through because they were once addicted themselves.

 Your path to freedom will begin with medically assisted detox, where you’ll be able to sleep, relax and regain physical strength as our staff members help you rid your body of ecstasy’s dangerous toxins.
 As you heal, our staff will develop a multidisciplinary treatment plan designed to meet your specific needs.
 These treatments will include the most successful evidence-based therapies as well as the unmatched spiritual benefits of time-tested 12 Step care.
 You’ll figure out why ecstasy addiction became a problem as well as how you can manage cravings and avoid using.
 You’ll also rebuild your most important relationships, and partner with us and your loved ones after treatment in the pursuit of a sober and satisfying lifestyle.